SUC-DriverOld/MSST-WebUI/README.md

 [![GitHub license](https://img.shields.io/github/license/SUC-DriverOld/MSST-WebUI)](https://github.com/SUC-DriverOld/MSST-WebUI/blob/main/LICENSE)
 [![GitHub stars](https://img.shields.io/github/stars/SUC-DriverOld/MSST-WebUI)](https://github.com/SUC-DriverOld/MSST-WebUI/stargazers)<br>
 WebUI of Music-Source-Separation-Training-Inference , and we packed UVR together!<br>
-Support Languages: **English, 简体中文, 繁體中文, 日本語**
+Support Languages: English, 简体中文, 繁體中文, 日本語
 </div>

 ## Introduction

 This is a webUI for [Music-Source-Separation-Training](https://github.com/ZFTurbo/Music-Source-Separation-Training), which is a music source separation training framework.
-You can use this webUI to infer the MSST model and UVR VR.Models (The inference code comes from [python-audio-separator](https://github.com/nomadkaraoke/python-audio-separator), and we do some changes on it), and the preset process page allows you to customize the processing flow yourself.
+You can use this webUI to infer the MSST model and VR Models (Inference code comes from [python-audio-separator](https://github.com/nomadkaraoke/python-audio-separator), and we do some changes on it), and the preset process page allows you to customize the processing flow yourself.
 You can install models in the "Install Models" interface.
-If you have downloaded [Ultimate Vocal Remover](https://github.com/Anjok07/ultimatevocalremovergui) before, you do not need to download VR.Models again.
+If you have downloaded [Ultimate Vocal Remover](https://github.com/Anjok07/ultimatevocalremovergui) before, you do not need to download VR Models again.
 You can go to the "Settings" page and directly select your UVR5 model folder.
-Finally, we also provide some convenient tools such as [SOME: Vocals to MIDI](https://github.com/openvpi/SOME/) in the webUI.
+Finally, we also provide some convenient tools such as [SOME](https://github.com/openvpi/SOME/): Vocals to MIDI in the webUI.

 ## Usage